U3-xi: Pushing the Boundaries of Speaker Recognition by Incorporating Uncertainty: Global-level Uncertainty Supervision

 \subsection{Uncertainty-aware Softmax}

-Conventional Softmax-based objectives, as in (\ref{eq:softmax}) (\ref{eq:AAM}), operate solely on the embedding $\boldsymbol{\phi}^\text{s}$, which represents only a point estimate of the speaker identity.
-Such formulations overlook the covariance information $\mathbf{\Sigma}^\text{s}$, thereby discarding valuable information about embedding reliability.
+Conventional Softmax-based objectives, such as AAM-Softmax in (\ref{eq:AAM}), treat the speaker embedding $\boldsymbol{\phi}^\text{s}$ as a deterministic point estimate, ignoring its associated covariance $\mathbf{\Sigma}^\text{s}$.
+As a result, valuable information regarding embedding reliability and uncertainty is discarded.

-To address this limitation, we reformulate the $l_2$ normalization by incorporating the uncertainty.
-The uncertainty-aware normalized embedding is given by:
+To explicitly incorporate uncertainty, we reformulate the conventional $\ell_2$ normalization under an uncertainty-aware metric.
+The resulting normalized embedding is defined as:

-which normalizes the embedding under the Mahalanobis metric induced by the uncertainty covariance $\mathbf{\Lambda} + \mathbf{\Sigma}^\text{s}$ where $\mathbf{\Lambda}$ is a bias term that enhances numerical stability to avoid small denominators.
-This formulation ensures that $\tilde{\boldsymbol{\phi}}^s$ is a unit vector in the uncertainty-aware space, reflecting both its magnitude and its uncertainty structure.
-However, in practice, explicitly computing the inverse $(\mathbf{\Lambda} + \mathbf{\Sigma}^\text{s}) ^{-1}$ often leads to unstable gradients during training.
-To mitigate this issue, we adopt a numerically stable alternative:

-These two expressions are closely related.
-We visualize the value of the second multiplicative term (i.e., the factor after ``$\cdot$'') in Fig.~\ref{fig:f_compar}, where both the bias term $\mathbf{\Lambda}$ and the embeddings $\boldsymbol{\phi}^s$ are drawn from a Gaussian distribution.
-The figure shows that the two formulations exhibit similar trends, while differing mainly in their absolute values.
-Moreover, as the mean variance increases, the discrepancy between the two terms also becomes larger.